 - Make sure to arrange to have someone to take you home from surgery, and have this person or someone else stay there with you for at least the first night after the procedure

-The procedure that Dr. Friedlander uses the most often and is touted as the safest of all liposuction procedures is tumescent technique.
-This involves administering a saline solution that contains various medications (mainly lidocaine, a local anesthetic, and epinephrine, which shrinks the blood vessels) into the treated area(s).
-This use of larger amounts of local anesthetic equates to less bleeding, swelling, skin irregularities, and recovery time*.
+Dr. Friedlander employs the tumescent technique during liposuction procedures.
+This involves administering a saline solution that contains various medications (mainly lidocaine, the local anesthetic, and epinephrine, which shrinks the blood vessels) into the treated area(s).
+This use of larger amounts of local anesthetic equates to less bleeding, swelling, skin irregularities, and improved recovery*.
 It also helps the patient to be more comfortable*.
-The added fluid also helps things to go more smoothly for Dr. Friedlander, is it forces the fat to swell and firm up, allowing a seamless extraction of unwanted fat*.
+The added fluid also helps things to go more smoothly for Dr. Friedlander, as it forces the fat to swell and firm up, allowing a seamless extraction of unwanted fat*.

 Many patients ask how much fat can be safely removed by a single liposuction procedure?

 The amount of fat that is removed during a single session will vary widely from patient-to-patient based on their individual goals and anatomy.
 A patient who is receiving liposuction for a condition such as lipedema will typically have more fat removed than a patient treating a small fatty deposit under the chin.